 We benefit from certain tax treatments, as well as tax concessions in relation to our research and development costs.
 We receive refundable tax credits through the research and development tax credits in the U.S., Australia, and the state of Maryland.
-In the U.S., the research and development credit is used to offset federal employment taxes on our U.S. payroll.
-In Australia, we receive a refundable tax offset of 43.5% of research and development deductions.
-In Maryland, we receive the Basic Research and Development Tax credit of 3% of the lesser of eligible research and development expenses and the Maryland Base Amount, which is used to offset state income taxes and may be applied against following years' taxes until the credit is used or the credit may be carried forward for seven years.
-We also receive a tax exemption in Maryland for state personal property and sales tax, as well as the Maryland enterprise zone hiring and job creation tax credits.
+In the U.S., the research and development tax credit is used to offset federal employment taxes on our U.S. payroll.
+In Australia, we receive a refundable tax offset of eligible research and development activities equal to our corporate tax rate plus 18%.
+In Maryland, we receive the Basic Research and Development Tax credit, which is used to offset state income taxes and may be applied against following years' taxes until the credit is used or the credit may be carried forward for seven years.
+We also receive a tax exemption in Maryland for state personal property and sales tax, as well certain tax credits.